 So, I haven’t packed for my flight tonight, and the first thing I decided I needed to do when I woke up today was bake.
-Because, really the last thing you eat before you get on a plane sets the tone for the rest of the trip.
-No, I just made that up.
-I’m just really bad at sticking to my to-do checklist, and also I was having a fat moment.
+Because, really the last thing you eat before you get on a plane sets the tone for the rest of the trip, right?
+Truthfully, I’m just really bad at sticking to my to-do checklist, and I was having a moment.

-My sister-in-law made these gluten-free, dairy-free, healthyish Hazelnut Chocolate Chunk cookies for Thanksgiving and I’ve been craving it ever since so she gave me the recipe.
+My sister-in-law made these gluten-free, dairy-free Hazelnut Chocolate Chunk cookies for Thanksgiving and I’ve been craving it ever since so she gave me the recipe.
 And now I, to you.

-2 1/4 cups (270g) hazelnut flour (I used Bob’s Red Mill, which you can find at Whole Foods)
+2 1/4 cups (270g) hazelnut flour (I use Bob’s Red Mill, which you can find at Whole Foods)

 2 TBS arrowroot starch